 The Via de la Plata is the longest of the pilgrim routes in Spain, starting from Seville in Andalucia, and running northwards through the provinces of Extremadura and Castilla y Leon to Salamanca and Zamora.

-There is the possibility of walking the Via de la Plata through an organized tour.
-We recommend to contact our trusted partner, Follow the Camino to assist you in planning your camino.
+There is the possibility of walking or cycling the Via de la Plata through an organized tour.
+We recommend to contact our trusted partner Follow the Camino, to assist you in planning your camino.

 Although the Via de la Plata (the Silver route) follows an old Roman road towards the metal mines in northern Spain, its name has nothing to do with silver.
 The name is most likely derived from the Latin word “platea” meaning wide road or “Lapidata” meaning stone road.
 Another possible origin is the Arabic word Balatta meaning road.